 - Keep your knees level with your hips and sit as far back in the chair as possible.
 To keep your knees level, your feet should be flat on the floor

-Sitting for too long and an improper posture create intra-abdominal pressure from the weight of the chest, shoulders and head.
+Sitting for too long in an improper posture puts pressure on the chest, shoulders and head.
 It is important to take this pressure off to prevent acidity.

 Read more articles on Office Health.